mco-gh/pylearn/content/en/lessons/6 Functions/_index.md

 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h3 id="Local-Namespace">Local Namespace<a class="anchor-link" href="#Local-Namespace">¶</a></h3><ul>
-<li>When you define a function, Python creates a local namespace for that function, including all parameters and variables created inside the function body.</li>
+<li>When you define a function, Python creates a local namespace for that function, encompassing all parameters and variables created inside the function body.</li>
 <li>Variables in a local namespace are separate from, and independent of, variables in the global name space.</li>
 <li>Inside a function, local variables supersede global variables with the same name.</li>
 <li>Local variables are transient - they exist only during the lifetime of function execution.</li>